-Standards of behaviour

-Community use of library facilities

-Internet and technology use in the library

-2 Staff Under supervision, applicable council staff will be responsible for ensuring that policies are implemented appropriately within their work area, after they have received relevant training to do so.
-Council Officers

-3 Concerns Concerns received regarding this policy will be recorded on council's Customer Service Request (CSR) or records system and handled in accordance with council's Customer Service Requests Policy.
-They will be used to analyse the history of concerns and to help determine follow up actions.
-Council Officers
+Requ Requirements 1 This policy will be implemented by following Council's Creative Arts Strategy, which provides the framework and strategic directions for the ongoing development of arts activity and creative industries.
+Coordinator Creative Arts Development 2 Staff Under supervision, applicable Council staff will be responsible for ensuring that this policy is implemented appropriately within their work area, after they have received relevant training to do so.
+Council officers 3 Concerns Concerns received regarding this policy will be recorded on Council's customer service request (CSR) or records system and handled in accordance with Council's Customer Service Request Policy.
+They will be used to analyse the history of concerns and requests and to help determine follow up actions.
+Coordinator Creative Arts Development 4 Consultation Any consultation deemed necessary will occur as required with key stakeholders, which may include (but not be limited to) the community, other agencies, statutory and industry bodies.
+As applicable Public submissions regarding this policy will be considered during the policy exhibition period.
+Any other consultation deemed necessary may occur when and if required.

-4 Complaints Public Officer

-Complaints received regarding this policy will be lodged with the Public Officer and handled in accordance with council's Complaints Policy.

-5 Consultation As applicable

-Consultation regarding this policy will occur as relevant and may include legislative bodies, other relevant legislation, industry guidelines, and public comment.

-The policy will be automatically revoked at the expiration of twelve months after the declaration of the poll for the next general NSW local government election, unless council revokes it sooner.
+The policy will be automatically revoked at the expiration of twelve months after the declaration of the poll for the next general NSW local government election, unless Council revokes it sooner.

 Note: Automatic revocation of the policy is provided for by section 165(4) of the Local Government Act 1993.
 The next general local government election is expected to be held in September 2020.

-This policy may also be reviewed and updated as necessary when legislation requires it; or council's functions, structure or activities change; or when technological advances or new systems change the way that council manages library services.
+This policy may also be reviewed and updated as necessary when legislation requires it; or Council's functions, structure or activities change; or when technological advances or new systems change the way that Council manages arts and cultural services.